albarrentine/florida_rights_restoration/README.md

 The FRRC's [ballot initiative](https://www.floridiansforafairdemocracy.com/amendment-text) in 2018 will give over 1.7M people who have completed their sentences the right to vote, along with other important civil rights that come with it such as eligibility to serve on a jury and run for elected office.

-To get an initiative on the ballot in Florida, you have to collect nearly 800k signed [petitions](https://floridarrc.com/volunteer#petition) across the state AND there are signature quotas for how many petitions must come from residents living in each of Florida's 27 Congressional districts.
+To get an initiative on the ballot in Florida, you have to collect nearly 800k signed [petitions](https://floridarrc.com/volunteer#petition) across the state AND there are specific quotas for how many signatures must come from residents living in each of Florida's 27 Congressional districts.

 This repo contains updated data/maps to help visualize the Florida Department of Elections' [official signature totals](http://dos.elections.myflorida.com/initiatives/initdetail.asp?account=64388&seqnum=1) for by Congressional district across the state of Florida.
 Note: the campaign has many more signed petitions than have been counted by the state, so stay tuned for updates.